Roger Tory Peterson Institute of Natural History

 Roger Tory Peterson Institute of Natural History was founded in Peterson’s hometown of Jamestown, New York, as an educational institution charged with preserving Peterson’s lifetime body of work and making it available to the world for educational purposes.

-As the steward of Roger Tory Peterson’s legacy connects people with nature through art, education and science.
+As the steward of Roger Tory Peterson’s legacy connects people with nature through art, education and conservation.

 In the early 1900s, Jamestown, New York’s urban nature inspired young Roger Tory Peterson to pursue his celebrated career as a naturalist, nature artist and influential educator.
-Peterson brought the study of natural history to the people, in a time when this was the realm of academia only.
 Through his field guides, he opened the eyes of millions of everyday people to the beauty and intrinsic value of nature that exists in our backyards.
 Peterson’s contributions have educated generations about nature worldwide; the knowledge and passion that he shared helped spark the global modern-day environmental movement, and his legacy continues to inspire and inform to this day.
 The Roger Tory Peterson Institute (RTPI) regularly exhibits original works from the Peterson Collection, along with significant artifacts and memorabilia that highlight areas of Roger Tory Peterson’s life and work.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.